MarthinL/ssk/ARCHITECTURE.md

 | **A2** | IMP/A2 | **Function Processor** | Apply SSK operation on AbV representation |
 | **A3** | IMP/A3 | **Value Encoder** | Encode AbV → SSK bytes for storage |

-**Detailed Decompositions**:
+**Individual Activity Diagrams** (click activities to explore details):

-- **IMP/A1:Value Decoder** →
+1. **[IMP/A1: Value Decoder](diagrams/A1_%20Value%20Decoder.svg)** — Decode SSK bytes → Abstract bit Vector (AbV) in memory
    - IMP/A11: Use existing AbV
    - IMP/A12: Decode AbV
    - IMP/A13: Decode Token
    - IMP/A14: Remember AbV

-- **IMP/A2:Function Processor** →
+2. **[IMP/A2: Function Processor](diagrams/A2_%20Function%20Processor.svg)** — Apply SSK operation on AbV representation
    - IMP/A21: SSK/AGG Function Exec
    - IMP/A22: Determine output by AbV
    - IMP/A23: Fragment Input(s)
    - IMP/A24: Determine Output per Fragment
    - IMP/A25: Normalise (Clean & Defrag)

-- **IMP/A3:Value Encoder** →
+3. **[IMP/A3: Value Encoder](diagrams/A3_%20Value%20Encoder.svg)** — Encode AbV → SSK bytes for storage
    - IMP/A31: Encode AbV
    - IMP/A32: Encode Token
    - IMP/A33: Conditionally Remember AbV

 ---